caprenter/IATI-Data-Spotter/README.txt

 ====Where_is====
 This is a small app that can display a view on processed/aggregated data.
+The idea is to give an overview of which data providers are reporting which IATI elements

 Running where_can_i_find.php will generate files in the where_is/data/ directory.
+There needs to be data in the main /data directory for this script to generate it's own data.
+This allows you to set up a custom set of publishers files to iterate over.

+Aggregated data is currently stored in the git repository, so by pulling this data regularly you can cut out the overhead of having to pull raw data and process it yourself.
+The plan is to run the aggregation script daily.

 The rest of the app will use this data to display stuff!
 Point your browser at /where_is/ to see it in action.